vibewell25/vibewell/docs/docs/components/README.md

-# Vibewell Component Library Documentation
+# VibeWell Component Library Documentation

 ## Overview
-This documentation covers all reusable components in the Vibewell application, including their props, usage examples, and best practices.
+This documentation covers all reusable components in the VibeWell application, including their props, usage examples, and best practices.

 ## Table of Contents
 1. [Getting Started](#getting-started)